awsdocs/amazon-ec2-user-guide/doc_source/ec2-lamp-amazon-linux-2.md

 [phpMyAdmin](https://www.phpmyadmin.net/) is a web\-based database management tool that you can use to view and edit the MySQL databases on your EC2 instance\.
 Follow the steps below to install and configure `phpMyAdmin` on your Amazon Linux instance\.

 **Important**
 We do not recommend using `phpMyAdmin` to access a LAMP server unless you have enabled SSL/TLS in Apache; otherwise, your database administrator password and other data are transmitted insecurely across the internet\.
 For security recommendations from the developers, see [Securing your phpMyAdmin installation](https://docs.phpmyadmin.net/en/latest/setup.html#securing-your-phpmyadmin-installation)\.
-For general information about securing a web server on an EC2 instance, see [Tutorial: Configure Apache Web Server on Amazon Linux to use SSL/TLS](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/SSL-on-an-instance.html)\.
+For general information about securing a web server on an EC2 instance, see [Tutorial: Configure SSL/TLS on Amazon Linux 2](SSL-on-amazon-linux-2.md)\.

 **To install phpMyAdmin**